-The overall gross margin percentage for the quarter was 18.8%, down from 25.5% for the same period last year.
-Reduced pricing due to increased competitive pressures and higher repair costs impacted margins in the current quarter.
+The overall gross margin percentage for the quarter was 24.1%, up from 18.8% for the same period last year.
+The increased margins resulted from increased activity, along with some price adjustments and better production.

-General and administrative costs were relatively flat from the same quarter last year at \$11.3 million.
-The Company continues to monitor its general and administrative costs in order to maintain a proper level in preparation for an eventual recovery.
+General and administrative costs were up 3.5% from the same quarter last year at \$11.7 million.
+General and administrative expenses have increased slightly in the quarter as the Company continues to prepare for increased activity in the industry.